walb-linux/walb-tools/doc/recover.md

 Such a situation will cause walb devices overflow.

 ## Data lost at storage server

 If data in walb devices have lost, walb-tools can do nothing.

-If metadata managed in the volume have lost, you can recover the system as follows:
+If metadata for a volume managed by a storage server have lost, you can recover the system as follows:
 ```
 python> walbc.init_storage(sx, vol, wdev.path)
 python> walbc.hash_backup(sx, vol)
 ```
-You must execute the above commands for all all the pairs of `vol, `wdev`.
+You must execute the above commands for all the pairs of `vol`, `wdev`.
-If replica volumes exists at another storage server, hash backup is not required. just call `init_storage()` command.
+If the volume is not backup target, hash backup is not required and just call `init_storage()` command.

 ## Data lost at proxy server